Web Accessibility Standards & Laws

 The Individuals with Disabilities Education Act, or IDEA, applies to schools and how they enforce accessibility standards.
 We see technology being used as early as elementary school.
 When schools provide online content for their students, the content must be accessible to everyone.
 IDEA and Section 504 are two accessibility laws that schools are required to comply with and should be considered when offering goods and services to anyone in the education sector.

-We won’t go into detail about these laws in this post; however, a couple more accessibility laws you want to consider as you provide digital content are the Telecommunications Act of 1996 and the 21st Century Communications and Video Accessibility Act of 2010.
-These two laws are especially crucial if you offer services such as cable programming, broadcast, video, and telephone.
+We won’t delve into the nitty-gritty of these laws in this post; however, a couple more accessibility laws you want to consider as you provide digital content online are the Telecommunications Act of 1996 and the 21st Century Communications and Video Accessibility Act of 2010.
+These two laws are particularly crucial if you offer services such as cable programming, broadcast, video, and telephone over the internet.
+Ignoring these laws may put your company at risk of facing lawsuits related to non-compliance with accessibility guidelines, particularly those relating to provision for individuals with disability.

-How do I comply with website accessibility standards and laws?
+How do I comply with website accessibility laws and legislation?

-By now, you’re probably wondering what you need to do to ensure website compliance with all these accessibility standards and laws so you can provide an inclusive web experience for everyone.
+By now, you’re probably wondering what you need to do to ensure compliance with all these website accessibility regulations and laws so you can provide an inclusive web experience for everyone.
+In addition, you should aim for an inclusive society, where everyone, despite their abilities, has equal access to the online world, the internet being a cornerstone of modern life.
 In addition to our research with web accessibility laws, we have also spent numerous hours learning, understanding, and applying accessibility standards and will provide an overview of the standards we see required.

 Web Content Accessibility Guidelines

-Created by the Worldwide Web Consortium’s (W3C) Web Accessibility Initiative (WAI), the Web Content Accessibility Guidelines (WCAG) provides extensive guidance on how to develop an accessible website.
-W3C creates protocols and guidelines for the World Wide Web including standards for things such as HTML and CSS.
+Created by the Worldwide Web Consortium’s (W3C) Web Accessibility Initiative (WAI), the Web Content Accessibility Guidelines (WCAG) provide extensive guidance on how to develop an accessible website.
+These web accessibility guidelines are used by societies worldwide to make their sites inclusive for all users, including those dealing with disability.
+W3C creates protocols and guidelines for the World Wide Web, including standards for tech elements such as HTML and CSS, fundamental to the construction of the internet.
 WAI focuses on using these standards to apply accessibility.

 Now that we’ve given you more acronyms than you hoped for, we’ll explain a little more about the actual guidelines.
-WAI’s goal for WCAG is to provide accessibility to everyone regardless of whether or not they have an accessibility issue that would otherwise hinder what they can do.
-The guidelines generally apply to web pages or web applications including dynamic content multimedia, mobile, etc.
+WAI’s goal for WCAG is to provide accessibility to everyone regardless of whether or not they have an accessibility issue that would otherwise hinder what they can do on the internet.
+The guidelines generally apply to web pages or web applications including dynamic content multimedia, mobile, etc. These web accessibility guidelines mitigate the risk of leaving anyone behind in our increasingly digital society.

 - Perceivable: Information and user interface components must be presentable to users in ways they can perceive.